jcompagni10/aa-application/README.md

   * unless you provide an email account in `development.rb` the mailer will not work locally
 ## Future Improvements

-* Currently the code area only supports javascript, this could be extended to support a myriad of languages
+* Currently the code area for the coding challenge only supports javascript, this could be extended to support a myriad of languages
 * The testing suite is currently very sparse due to the time constraints of the project.
 In a production environment it would need to be expanded